mapbender/mapbender-documentation/en/book/quickstart.rst

 Create a new application by providing basic information about your application.
 After that you use the edit mode to add elements, layers and security.

-#. choose :menuselection:`Applications --> Button Create new application`
+#. choose :menuselection:`Applications --> Button New Application`

-#. define a Title and description for your application
+#. define a title and description for your application

 #. define an URL title which will be used in the URL to open te application.
 It can be the same as the title

-#. choose a template from the list of templates.
-This will define the style of your application

 #. choose the button **Create** to create the application

-#. go to the link :menuselection:`Application Management --> Edit application elements` and select the new application
+#. click the pencil button at the new application to edit the application

 #. your application is set up.
 Now you need a WMS to be displayed in your application.
 This will be described in the section **WMS Management**.